seb1441/icdotdev/docs/api-imports.md

 Any `.ic` file inside the current brick folder (where the `brick.yaml` file is located) and sub-folders can be imported by any other local `.ic` files.
-However, you cannot escape from the folder containing the `brick.yaml` file go up in the file system.
+However, you cannot escape from the folder containing the `brick.yaml` file and go up in the file system.

 ```python
 from . import foo